Development Guide#

 The doctest

-Sphinx builder is used to ensure that code snippets in the documentation remains up-to-date.
+Sphinx builder is used to ensure that code snippets in the documentation remain up-to-date.

 The doctests can be run with: